Tip Pooling

 Employees struggled with:

-• Unreliable payouts – Cash-based distributions often led to errors and missing tips.
+• Unreliable payouts – Cash-based distributions often resulted in missed or inaccurate payouts.

 • Lack of visibility – There was no clear way to see how tips were calculated or distributed.